Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

 If the uncertainty is i.i.d Gaussian with $\boldsymbol{d}(t) \sim \mathcal{N}(0, \Sigma)$, the states $\boldsymbol{x}(t)$ are also Gaussian $\boldsymbol{x}_{k+1|t} \sim \mathcal{N}\big(\hat{\boldsymbol{x}}_{k|t}, \Sigma_{k|t} \big)$ where, $\hat{x}_{k|t} = A^{k}\boldsymbol{x}_{t|t} + \sum_{i=t}^{k} A^{(k-i)}B\boldsymbol{u}_{i|t}$ and $ \Sigma_{k|t} =\sum_{i=t}^{k} D^T{A^{(k-i)}}^T\Sigma A^{(k-i)}D $ (the family of normal distributions is closed under linear transformations).
 Hence, we can rewrite the above uncertain MPC optimization as the following deterministic quadratic program,

 However, if the uncertainty distribution is non-Gaussian, the uncertain MPC~\eqref{eq:SMPC} is not easily reformulated into a convex optimization program.
-In this case, must sample the uncertainty distribution and reformulate the MPC optimization as a much more computationally expensive mixed-integer program.
-Many tail risk measures such as CVaR, EVaR, TVD, etc, provide intuitive convex, inner approximations of chance constraints regardless of the uncertainty distribution.
+In this case, \addendum{one possible solution is to sample }the uncertainty distribution and reformulate the MPC optimization as a much more computationally expensive mixed-integer program~\cite{blackmore2006probabilistic, blackmore2010particle}.
+Many tail risk measures such as CVaR and EVaR, provide intuitive convex, inner approximations of chance constraints regardless of the uncertainty distribution.
 Hence, we propose risk-aware MPC formulations not only better account for uncertainty but also provide an efficient convex reformulation without making assumptions about the nature of the uncertainty.
 The resulting deterministic, risk-aware MPC formulation is given by,

 \end{open_prob}